spf13/viper/README.md

 and easier to reuse (for the same reason).

-### Unmarshaling
+### Unmarshalling

-You also have the option of Unmarshaling all or a specific value to a struct, map, etc.
+You also have the option of Unmarshalling all or a specific value to a struct, map, etc.

 There are two methods to do this: